“I wouldn’t put your tent there.” The guide warned me.

 It was at this point I knew I was in a special place.

-Elephant Sands is a campsite located in the Northern Botswana wilderness, and as the name suggests, a fantastic place to get close to wild elephants in Africa.
-I was there on an overnight stop as part of a five day organised safari tour that started in Livingstone, Zambia, and ended in Johannesburg, South Africa.
+Located in the Northern wilderness, as the name suggests, it is a fantastic place to get close to wild elephants in Africa.

 It always starts with a bloody tent